wicklowtown/2023_DAIE_ICA_1_PatMcCarthy/README.md

 # I-CA-2: Quarto Website (Parts A,B & D)
 This repository is for the different builds of my Quarto files made to answer questions based on the provided SQL database.

-MAIN FILE NAME TO BE ASSESSED: "Build 7: FINAL BUILD (Part A,B & D)"
+MAIN FILE NAME TO BE ASSESSED: "PMCQuarto.qmd / Build 7: FINAL BUILD (Part A,B & D)"

 (last posted file)